Study Results

 3. Male or female between 2 and lesser than or equal to (≤)50 years of age, depending on specific cohort, at the time of the in-clinic Screening visit.

-4. Participant has a documented diagnosis of Angelman syndrome (AS) due to either Ubiquitin-protein ligase E3A (UBE3A) deletion or UBE3A mutation.
+4. Participant has a clinical diagnosis of Angelman syndrome (AS) with molecular confirmation of either Ubiquitin-protein ligase E3A (UBE3A) deletion or UBE3A mutation.

 5. Currently receiving stable doses of concomitant medications typically prescribed for AS, such as anti-epileptic medication, behavioral management medications, sleep medications, gabapentin, cannabidiol, and special diets, supplements, or nutritional support for at least 8 weeks prior to the Baseline visit.

-6. Legally authorized representative/caregiver(s) agree(s) not to post any of the participant's personal medical data or information related to the study on any website or social media site (e.g., Facebook, Instagram, Twitter, YouTube, TikTok, etc.) from the time of enrollment until they are notified that the study is completed.
+6. Legally authorized representative/caregiver(s) agree(s) not to post any of the participant's personal medical data or information related to the study on any website or social media site (e.g., Facebook, Instagram, X (formerly Twitter), YouTube, TikTok, etc.) from the time of enrollment until they are notified that the study is completed.

 Exclusion Criteria